relderDev/vgctourhelper/Docs/CODE.md

 Delphi has numerous advantages over other programming languages, we could spend all day talking generally about its great feats like high performances or the usefulness of its IDE, but, instead, I think it's best to give a few practical reasons to why I almost didn't consider other languages for this project.
 1. I do already use Delphi in my work environment - this means I'm faster at writing Delphi code and I have a bunch of utilities ready-to-use that I don't have to search for and learn/rewrite from scratch
 2. Creating a GUI can be done extremely faster and in a much easier way than any alternative I tried
-3. Since the TOM software is available for both Windows and MacOS, it feels just right to use a tool that can target both platforms with one codebase, as Delphi does
+3. Since the TOM software is available for both Windows and macOS, it feels just right to use a tool that can target both platforms with one codebase and one GUI, as Delphi (with the help of [FMX](https://wikipedia.org/wiki/FireMonkey) does
 4. This application should be fast, lightweight and as "invisible" as possible, processing tournament updates in background and updating both the online page and the streaming - Delphi was just perfect for this use case: in most cases the application will run on the same machine that runs the streaming; being as little resource-consuming as possible is a must
 5. The application can be compiled with Delphi CE, which is free ([download it here](https://www.embarcadero.com/products/delphi/starter/free-download))